 Hospitality and Tourism Management

-The Bachelor of Science degree in Hospitality Management prepares students for the rapidly growing hospitality industry such as restaurant and food service management, hotel management, conventions and meeting management, tourism management and other areas.
+The Bachelor of Science in Hospitality Management prepares students for the rapidly growing hospitality industry such as restaurant and food service management, hotel management, conventions and meeting management, tourism management and other areas.
 For more information see the Hospitality and Tourism Management Department site.

 Information Systems programs focus on systems and tools to create, store, exchange, search, and/or manipulate information.
 For information on the SAP Recognition Award Certificate Program, see http://cob6.sfsu.edu/erp